Mespyr/sogolo/doc/DESIGN.md

 ## Keywords

 - `dec`        - Declare a variable that points to a certain address.
 - `let`        - Set a declared variable to a value.
 - `print`      - Print a value.
 - `println`    - Print a value with a trailing newline.
+- `fn`         - Define function.
+- `if`, `else` - If and else statements.
+- `while`      - While loops.